-Google My Business (GMB) used to be so simple.
+Google Business Profile (GBP) used to be so simple.

 That was about it.

-Over the years Google has made GMB profiles so much more robust, which is very exciting.
+Over the years Google has made GBP profiles so much more robust, which is very exciting.

-Businesses can now create a Google My Business profile that really shows off what their business has to offer.
+Businesses can now create a Google Business Profile profile that really shows off what their business has to offer.

-And it allows them to stand out above their competitors that neglect GMB as an effective local SEO and marketing strategy.
+And it allows them to stand out above their competitors that neglect GBP as an effective local SEO and marketing strategy.

-But these features and enhancements have also made using Google My Business much more complex for users.
+But these features and enhancements have also made using Google Business Profile much more complex for users.

-So when problems with GMB profiles happen, the fixes can be more complex, nuanced and can often lead to confusion.
+So when problems with GBP profiles happen, the fixes can be more complex, nuanced and can often lead to confusion.

-Google has laid out the guidelines for when, if, and how businesses can represent their businesses on Google My Business.
+Google has laid out the guidelines for when, if, and how businesses can represent their businesses on Google Business Profile.

 But even those guidelines can be confusing.